After-Shock/Cloudbox-wiki/Cloudflare-Script.md

    python3 cloudflared.py
    ```

-1. Enter your email address, API key, domain, and server IP.
+1. Enter your email address, API key, domain, and server IP when asked.

-1. Script will create / update all the subdomains with your server IP and enable proxy for Plex.